Poseidon-ZKP/merkle-forest/README.md

 Creates a new elastic group, with user-provided anonymity guarantee and number of trees.
 For example, if the user sets the anonymity guarantee to be 10 and the number of trees size to be 4, then each Merkle tree in this forest has $2^{10} = 1024$ members, which means this EAS has 1/1024 anonymity.
 This EG can have maximum $2^{10}*4 = 4096$ leaves.

-We now using [incremenal merkle tree](https://github.com/privacy-scaling-explorations/zk-kit/tree/main/packages/incremental-merkle-tree) so as to fully compatible with semaphore.
+We use an [incremental Merkle tree](https://github.com/privacy-scaling-explorations/zk-kit/tree/main/packages/incremental-merkle-tree) which is fully compatible with Semaphore.

 ### Join Group